influxdata/docs-v2/content/telegraf/v1.24/configure_plugins/custom_builder.md

 ## Requirements

-- Ensure you've installed the current version of [Go](https://go.dev/).
+- Ensure you've installed [Go](https://go.dev/) version is 1.18.0 or later.
 - Create your Telegraf configuration file with the plugins you want to use.
 For details, see [Configuration options](/telegraf/v1.24/configuration/).

 ## Build and run the custom builder